cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/installation.md

 ### `init_script`

-For systems that don't have SSH/WinRM access, `userdata` (e.g. cloud-init) may be used.
+For systems that don't have SSH/ WinRM access, `userdata` (e.g. cloud-init) may be used.
 In this method, an install script is rendered, and a temporary link pointing to it is created.
 This link is then embedded in a separate download script, which is injected into